 Walk in the footsteps of pioneers to see some beautiful houses and commercial buildings in Guildford, reflecting the town’s importance in Colonial times.

-• Meet at the Colonial Gaol on Meadow Street, next door to the Swan Valley Visitors Centre.
+Meeting point: Colonial Gaol on Meadow Street, next door to the Swan Valley Visitors Centre.